Maxim-91/MySQL-DB-and-tables/README.md

-# Exercises: Creating Database and Tables
+# Creating Database and Tables

 This exercise is preparation for the next exercises.
 You will need these tables in the following exercises.
 You can use MySQL Workbench.